Education Evolving defines educational equity as each student having what they need to reach their full potential.

 Practically speaking, our organization’s focus on advancing equity is on two levels:

 - The What of Equity.
-We created our Principles of Student-Centered Learning, which underlie and guide all of our work, with a lens of equity.
+We created our Principles of Student-Centered Learning, which guide all of our work, with a lens of equity.
 In other words, when crafting these principles we asked: what principles of a student learning experience, if present, would have the greatest positive impact on meeting the needs of all students, especially groups that have been historically underserved?
-For example, our two principles around the importance of positive relationships and the development of a positive identity were informed by listening to groups of students from underserved communities.

 - The Where of Equity.
 We fundamentally believe in working with communities and not upon communities.
-We seek to add value as a partner with communities, through our organization’s influence in state policy and access to broader networks.
-In deciding where we invest energy (namely, the schools, organizations, and communities with which we partner) we will consider the extent to which they serve students who are currently not well served, in particular those groups who have historically experienced inequity.
+We seek to add value as a partner, through our organization’s influence in state policy and access to broader networks.
+In deciding where we invest energy (namely, the schools, organizations, and communities with which we partner) we consider the extent to which they serve students who are currently not well served, in particular those groups who have historically experienced inequity.